110 monumental movies from film history and why you need to see them

 Along similar lines, movements like Italian Neorealism and French New Wave have been fundamental to the development of cinema, yet they remain relegated to college film courses and independent theater revivals.
 By and large, mainstream audiences are barely aware they exist.
 Meanwhile, to ignore these movements is to ignore some of the most important and influential films of the past century.

 Many esteemed institutions have lists of the most groundbreaking movies.
 The American Film Institute has its own list of the 100 greatest American films of all time, while the British Film Institute asks critics to select the best films ever made via its Sight and Sound Poll.
-In 2022, for the first time in 60 years, it's not "Citizen Kane" or "Vertigo"—it's a woman-directed movie.
+In 2022, for the first time in 60 years, it was not "Citizen Kane" or "Vertigo"—it was a woman-directed movie.

 For our part, Stacker wanted to touch down on every corner of film history, so we curated a list of 110 monumental movies and why you need to see them.
 The priority in making this list was to create a holistic collection of significant films throughout history, meaning blockbuster epics and art-house favorites alike.
 Numerous academic sources were reviewed, as were a full slate of directors, genres/subgenres, decades, countries, trends, technical achievements, themes, narrative devices, and more.